m9sweeper/m9sweeper/docs/content/en/docs/Concepts/Falco/_index.md

     condition: syscall.type = setns and not proc.name in (docker, sysdig, dragent)
     output: "Namespace change (setns) by unexpected program (user=%user.name command=%proc.cmdline container=%container.id)"
     priority: WARNING

+### Minimum Priority
+  Falco Alerts can get very noisy.
+This option lets you choose which levels of alerts you want to include/exclude.
+Once set, all rules having a priority more severe than this level will be loaded/run.
+The default is an empty string and includes all alerts.
+The order is as follows:
+  - Emergency
+  - Alert
+  - Critical
+  - Error
+  - Warning
+  - Notice
+  - Info
+  - Debug

+  For more information on Priority please refer to [Falco Docs - Priorities](https://falco.org/docs/rules/basic-elements/#priority)